The

 fitting is created roughly with the chasing drill as

+described in chapter 9.
 "Adjusting the size".
 But in

 order to give the fitting its final touch, the wooden shoe